Eishalex2/rock-paper-scissors/README.md

-# rock-paper-scissors
-Rock, paper, scissors TOP project

-Break up the monster playRound function
-Add CSS
+# Rock, Paper, Scissors Project

+## Project Objective
+In this project, I made a "first to five" rock paper scissors webpage.
+This was my first foray into Javascript, and I practiced using query selectors and event listeners.

+### Future Improvements
+* Make the page mobile-friendly
+* Add more CSS to make the page look a little more polished